cover

 ctx.Value(&key)

-• Struct Type
+• Struct type

-From the above, we know that as long as the types of structs are the same and the internal values are equal, we can directly use == to determine equality.
-Therefore, we can directly use structs as Keys.
+Since struct can be directly judged as equal by == as long as the types are the same and the internal values are equal, we can directly use struct as the Key.

 type key struct {}